Russia moves more troops westward amid Ukraine tensions

 Lavrov responded by restating Moscow’s argument that it’s free to deploy its forces wherever it considers it necessary on its territory.

-“We can’t accept demands about our armed forces on our own territory,” Lavrov said, adding that “troops’ training is something that every country does.”

-“We aren’t threatening anyone, but we are hearing threats to us,” he added.
-“We will decide how to react depending on what specific steps our partners will take.”
+“We can’t accept demands about our armed forces on our own territory,” Lavrov said.
+“We aren’t threatening anyone, but we are hearing threats to us.”

-Baerbock emphasized that the West was ready to continue a dialogue with Russia to help defuse tensions.

 “NATO allies are ready to meet with Russia again, and today I have invited Russia and all the NATO allies to attend a series of meetings in the NATO-Russia Council in the near future to address our concerns but also listen to Russia’s concerns,” Stoltenberg said.

-He added that NATO will soon deliver its written proposals in response to Russian demands and “hopefully we can begin meeting after that.”
+He added that NATO “in the near future” will deliver its written proposals in response to Russian demands and “hopefully we can begin meeting after that.”

 “We need to see what Russia says, and that will be a kind of pivotal moment,” the NATO chief said.

 Lavrov, meanwhile, reaffirmed that Russia wants a quick Western answer to its demand for security guarantees that would preclude NATO’s expansion to Ukraine and limit its presence in Eastern Europe.
-He repeated that view in a phone conversation with Blinken, who is to visit Ukraine on Wednesday and meet with Lavrov on Friday.
+He repeated that in a phone conversation with Blinken, who will visit Ukraine on Wednesday and meet with Lavrov on Friday.

-Lavrov also urged Blinken “not to spread speculation about the alleged ‘Russian aggression’ being prepared,” the Russian Foreign Ministry said in its readout of the call.

-Baerbock, who traveled to Moscow a day after visiting Kyiv, emphasized the importance of strengthening a 2015 peace agreement on eastern Ukraine that was sponsored by France and Germany and reached in the capital of Belarus, Minsk.

-“That would be a big step toward more security in Europe, a step toward more security for us all,” she said.
+Speaking on a visit Tuesday to Ukraine, Canadian Foreign Minister Mélanie Joly denounced the Russian troop buildup as unacceptable.
+She noted Canada’s efforts to help train Ukraine’s military, adding that it’s currently considering Ukraine’s demand to provide it with military equipment and will make “a decision in a timely manner.”

-Russia annexed the Crimean Peninsula from Ukraine in 2014 after the ouster of Ukraine’s Moscow-friendly leader and also threw its weight behind a separatist insurgency in eastern Ukraine.
+Russia annexed the Crimean Peninsula from Ukraine in 2014 after the ouster of Ukraine’s Moscow-friendly leader and also threw its weight behind a separatist insurgency that took over large sections in eastern Ukraine.
 More than 14,000 people have been killed in nearly eight years of fighting there.

-Geir Moulson in Berlin and Yuras Karmanau in Kyiv, Ukraine contributed to this report.
+Aamer Madhani and Ellen Knickmeyer in Washington, Geir Moulson in Berlin, Lorne Cook in Brussels, and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.